 “The Fair Work Act is over 600 pages long[1] and written in legalese.
 It’s simply not possible for any individual business owner to be across all the details.
 The fact that our Advisors take such a high volume of phone calls is evidence of importance of services like ours to Australian businesses.”

-Employsure’s figures also challenge recent media reporting of a toxic endemic business culture that deliberately seeks to exploit and rip off workers.
+Peninsula’s figures also challenge recent media reporting of a toxic endemic business culture that deliberately seeks to exploit and rip off workers.

-David Price, Employsure CEO defended Australian businesses: “321,000 requests for help from approximately 24,400 clients are indicative of a business culture that is trying their best to do the right thing by their employees.”
+David Price, Peninsula CEO defended Australian businesses: “321,000 requests for help from approximately 24,400 clients are indicative of a business culture that is trying their best to do the right thing by their employees.”

 Breaches of the Fair Work Act can carry significant penalties.
 In its annual report, the Fair Work Ombudsman (FWO) reported the filing of 76 litigations and the imposition of $2.85 million worth of court ordered penalties.
 FWO also issued 19 enforceable undertakings to the value of $81,731,999 in recovered wages.